-A student is not automatically withdrawn from coursework for non-attendance, nor can an instructor withdraw a student from coursework.
+A student is not automatically withdrawn from coursework for not attending, nor can an instructor withdraw a student from coursework.
 Upon request the instructor will provide the student with an assessment of the student's performance in the coursework prior to the last permitted day of withdrawal.

-Withdrawal is permitted after the deadline only in extraordinary circumstances, such as serious medical problems.
+Withdrawal is permitted after the deadline only in extraordinary circumstances such as serious medical problems.
 Unsatisfactory academic performance is not an acceptable reason for withdrawal after the deadline.
 Students who are seeking to petition for a late withdrawal should consult with the College of Medicine's Office of Student Affairs.
-At the time of the request, the Office of Student Affairs will ascertain from the instructor whether the student was passing or failing the coursework.
-If the student was passing, a "WP" will be recorded on the student's permanent record; if failing, a "WF" will be entered.
-Medical and late withdrawals normally are granted for all coursework being taken at the time of withdrawal.